Elizabeth A. Lane and Ryan C. Black

 Susan Haire and Laura P. Moyer

-Increased diversity among participants in the justice system, particularly judges, has fueled debates about the values and perspectives that women will bring to the law.
-Different theories advanced by social psychologists and feminist scholars argue for the premise that men and women in the legal system will approach questions of justice differently.
-In contrast, empirical scholarship offers only limited support for the expectation that the sex of the judge is related to behavioral outcomes.
-While most research has not uncovered differences in voting between men and women judges, one area in which consistent differences has been found is in sex discrimination cases.
+Increased diversity among participants in the justice system, particularly judges, has fueled debates about the values and perspectives that women bring to the law.
+Difference theories advanced by social psychologists and feminist scholars argue for the premise that men and women in the legal system approach questions of justice differently.
+By contrast, empirical scholarship offers only limited support for the expectation that the sex of the judge is related to behavioral outcomes.
+Although most research has not uncovered differences in voting between men and women judges, one area in which consistent differences has been found is in sex discrimination cases.

 Recent studies suggest, however, that individual differences between men and women judges may emerge if the focus shifts to the litigation process.
 In one study of trial courts, cases assigned to women judges were more likely to be settled.
 In another study of appellate courts, women judges were more likely to pen majority opinions that adopted a compromise position.
 These findings suggest the promise of shifting the analytical focus away from behavioral outcomes to consider whether, and how, women and men in the legal system shape litigation processes.
 Doing so will require additional data and triangulated approaches that employ both quantitative and qualitative methods.